 Research on the southern and northern hemisphere polar regions

 This project will pay special attention to all relevant communities and to improving coupled models for weather impacts in the increasingly ice-free Arctic and climate-change prone Antarctica.
 In the Arctic and Antarctic novel observations capture the state of the sea ice at high resolution to enable the prediction of fine-scale structures and movements of sea ice that are relevant to coastal populations and their environments.
-Proposed name: Polar Coupled Analysis and Prediction Services (PCAPS).
+Proposed name: Polar Coupled Analysis and Prediction for [New Zealand] Services (PCAPS).

 Benefits to Members